geb/geb/doc/manual/src/chapters/050-modules.md

         }
     }

-Where the parameters are set using the `module` method…
+Where the parameters are passed to constructor of the module…
     class ExamplePage extends Page {
         static content = {
-            theModule { name -> module ExampleModule, buttonName: name }
+            theModule { name -> module(new ExampleModule(buttonName: name) }
         }
     }